Introduction to Online Convex Optimization: Approximating Linear Programs

 \section{Approximating Linear Programs}

-The technique in the preceding section not only proves the minimax theorem (and thus linear programming duality), but also entails an efficient algorithm for solving zero-sum games, and, by equivalence, linear programs.
+The technique in the preceding section not only proves the minimax theorem, and thus linear programming duality, but also entails an efficient algorithm.
+Using the equivalence of zero-sum games and linear programs, this efficient algorithm can be used to solve linear programming.
+We now spell out the details of this algorithm in the context of zero-sum games.